JalajaDG/Audioplayer_Gstreamer_gtk-/README.md

 		◾️gtk_label_set_text(GTK_LABEL(label), folder_path);
 		◾️g_object_get_data: Retrieves the widget (a label in this case) that was previously stored in the window object using the 				key "folder_label".
 		◾️gtk_label_set_text: Updates the text displayed in the label to show the selected folder path.
+	◾️.
+Iterate Over Files
+		◾️if (dir): Ensures the directory was successfully opened before proceeding.
+		◾️g_dir_read_name(dir): Reads the name of the next entry in the directory.
+		◾️Returns the name of the file or directory (excluding the path) as a string.
+		◾️Returns NULL when there are no more entries.
+		◾️Filter Audio Files
+			◾️g_str_has_suffix(file_name, ".mp3") ||
+		◾️construct full file path
+			◾️string file_path = string(folder_path) + "/" + string(file_name);
+	◾️add to playlist
+		◾️playlist.push_back(file_path);
+	◾️close directory =g_dir_close(dir);

 	◾️Freeing the Folder Path Memory
-		◾️g_free(folder_path);
+		◾️g_free(file_path);
 		◾️g_free: Frees the memory allocated for the folder_path.
 GTK allocates memory dynamically for paths, and it's the 			  programmer's responsibility to release it to avoid memory leaks.

 	◾️Destroying the Dialog
 		◾️gtk_widget_destroy(dialog);